alunmorris/Multi-channel-wireless-voltmeter/README.md

 A multi-channel wireless (2.4GHz) voltmeter display using ATTINY402, Arduino nano, NRF24L01+ and 128x32 I2C OLED.
 The transmitter is optimised for low power and will run from a battery for weeks or months depending on useage, sample frequency and of course battery capacity.
 Range is a few meters to tens of meters depending on how well the radio module is isolated from the controller, and the RF power setting.
+I did the project as an excercise in minimalism.
 Developed on Auduino

 ![Display top no bat small-](https://user-images.githubusercontent.com/4630866/100225638-6c700a00-2f16-11eb-95b6-82a6a762f62f.jpg)